praju-1/NodeJS/README.md

 ## Getting Started

-1. Clone this repository to your local machine using `git clone https://github.com/praju-1/ReactJS.git`
+1. Clone this repository to your local machine using `https://github.com/praju-1/NodeJS.git`

 ## Running the Exercises